Add public IP addresses

-Learn how to add more Public IP Addresses to Azure Stack.
-In this article, we refer to the External Addresses as Public IP Addresses, but in Azure Stack this is meant to refer to adding IP Address blocks to your External network.
-Whether that External network is Public Internet routable or is on an Intranet and uses private address space doesn't really matter for the purposes of this article.
-The steps are the same.
+In this article, we refer to external addresses as public IP addresses.
+In the context of Azure Stack Hub, a public IP address is an IP address that's accessible from outside of Azure Stack Hub.
+Whether that external network is public internet routable or is on an intranet and uses private address space doesn't matter for the purposes of this article, the steps are the same.

-You can add Public IP Addresses to your Azure Stack system at any time after the initial deployment of the Azure Stack system.
-Check out how to View Public IP address consumption to see what the current usage and Public IP Address availability is on your Azure Stack.
+You can add public IP addresses to your Azure Stack Hub system at any time after the initial deployment of the Azure Stack Hub system.
+Check out how to View public IP address consumption to see what the current usage and public IP address availability is on your Azure Stack Hub.

-At a high level, the process of adding a new Public IP Address block to Azure Stack looks like this:
+At a high level, the process of adding a new public IP address block to Azure Stack Hub looks like this:

 Obtain the address block from your provider

-The first thing you'll need to do is to obtain the address block you want to add to Azure Stack.
-Depending on where you obtain your address block from, you'll need to consider what the lead time is and manage this against the rate at which you are consuming public IP addresses in Azure Stack.
+The first thing you'll need to do is to obtain the address block you want to add to Azure Stack Hub.
+Depending on where you obtain your address block from, consider what the lead time is and manage this against the rate at which you're consuming public IP addresses in Azure Stack Hub.

-Azure Stack will accept any Address block that you provide, so long as it is a valid address block and does not overlap with an existing address range in Azure Stack.
-Please make sure you obtain a valid address block that is routable and non-overlapping with the external network to which Azure Stack is connected.
-Once you add the range to Azure Stack, you cannot remove it.
+Azure Stack Hub will accept any address block that you provide if it's a valid address block and doesn't overlap with an existing address range in Azure Stack Hub.
+Please make sure you obtain a valid address block that's routable and non-overlapping with the external network to which Azure Stack Hub is connected.
+After you add the range to Azure Stack Hub, you can't remove it.

-- In an Internet browser, navigate to your admin portal dashboard.
-For this example, we'll use https://adminportal.local.azurestack.external.
+- In a browser, go to your administrator portal dashboard.
+For this example, we'll use

-- Sign in to the Azure Stack administration portal as a cloud operator.
+- Sign in to the Azure Stack Hub administrator portal as a cloud operator.

-- On the default dashboard - find the Region management list and select the region you want to manage, for this example, local.
+- On the default dashboard, find the Region management list and select the region you want to manage.
+For this example, we use local.

 - Click on the Public IP pools usage tile.